-Gonzalez repels challenger and likely will retain his seat on the Washington Supreme Court
+Gonzalez repels challenger Nathan Choi, will retain his seat on the Washington Supreme Court

 González, 55, a former King County Superior Court judge, was appointed to the high court in 2011 and won election to a six-year-term in 2012.
 He led 68 percent to Nathan Choi's 32 percent in Tuesday's returns.

-Incumbent Justice Steven González appeared headed to re-election over challenger Nathan Choi on Tuesday in the only contested race for Washington’s Supreme Court.
+Incumbent Justice Steven González overcame a left-field challenge from attorney Nathan Choi on Tuesday in the only contested race for Washington’s Supreme Court.

 González led 68 percent to 32 percent for Choi in the nonpartisan contest after initial election-night ballot counts.